NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How can the accessibility of digital resources and the FAIR and CARE principles promote the involvement of marginalized communities in the open science framework?
+- How does ensuring the accessibility of digital resources contribute to the active participation of underrepresented communities in the open science framework?
+- In what ways can adherence to the FAIR and CARE principles empower the engagement in open science efforts?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives